 Here are some key areas you should review to improve the mobile user experience and produce a lift in conversion.

-The mouse and the thumb of the user navigate websites very differently, so don’t make the mistake of designing your checkout without consideration for mobile accessibility.
+The mouse and the thumb of the user navigate websites very differently, so don’t make the mistake of designing and basic ecommerce development mistakes that your checkout without consideration for mobile accessibility.

 While a mouse can reach anywhere when shopping on desktop, roughly half of consumers browse on smartphones using their thumb.
 As the size of the screen/device increases, the “thumb zone” (the area comfortably in reach of the thumb) decreases.